 Online lottery sites do their best to make it as easy as possible for you to get started.
 After all, their entire business model is based on selling lotto tickets online.
 In most cases, you will be guided with step-by-step instructions for funding your account with each deposit method.

-If you visit your favourite lottery site and see a deposit option with which you’re unfamiliar, you can visit this page as a reference point to learn more.
+If you visit your favorite lottery site and see a deposit option with which you’re unfamiliar, you can visit this page as a reference point to learn more.
 Our deposit method reviews describe how the most popular deposit options work, including any fees and other things you should know before you play online.

 Below, we have basic overviews that explain how the most popular types of deposit methods work.
 We plan to add more information over time, but these descriptions should serve as a useful starting point for finding a deposit method that works best for you.